 Any person with a mental health or substance use disorder is eligible for CCBHC services.
-The mental health or SUD diagnosis does not need to be the primary diagnosis.
-Individuals with a dual diagnosis of intellectual disability or a developmental disability are eligible for CCBHC services.
-For the Iowa Demonstration, Iowa HHS has chosen to focus on the following populations for improved outcomes:
+Individuals with a dual diagnosis of intellectual disability or a developmental disability in addition to a mental health or SUD diagnosis are eligible for CCBHC services.
+For the lowa Demonstration, lowa HHS has chosen to focus on the following populations for improved outcomes: